Image-X-Institute/TopasOpt/docsrc/ApertureOptimisation.md

 If you open this script up, you will see that all it has done it copied the contents of the topas file you input into a list, which it returns.
 At the moment, it's not very useful because every time it's called it will copy out exactly the same script!
 We will change that a bit later; but first it's a good idea to test this script and see if it actually works.

 To test it, run it directly.
 This will create two scripts in your working directory called SimpleCollimator.tps and WaterTank.tps.
 They should be almost identical to the input scripts.
-The differences are:

-- **Include files:** if your original scripts contained any include statements, any included files are copied to ApertureOptExample/IncludeFiles.
-This is to ensure that this example will run even if you move it to a different server.
-This operation is recursive, i.e. include files of include files are also copied
-- **Output files:** Any output file will now be appended with iteration, e.g. for iteration 7 the output files will be called OriginalOutputName_Itt_7
-- **Input files:** When phase space sources are being used, it is a bit trickier to figure out what to do, since you could be using a static phase space source, or you could be using a phase space source which is generated in a previous sim.
-CreateTopasScript will try to figure out which of these is occuring by checking if the input phase space is related to the output of a previous script.
-If the phase space is dynamic, its name will be updated using the same logic as above.
-If it is static,  we will  simply update the line to an absolute path.
-Note that unlike include files, we will not automatically create a local copy - this is because phase space files can be huge!
+A few changes are made so we can easily keep track of different optimisation iterations in the phase space files etc.

+You can delete temp_GenerateTopasScript.py now if you want to, it has done its job.

 >  **warning:** There are probably situations which GenerateTopasScripts does not handle well.
 For instance, CAD file imports are currently unsupported.
 In general, you should think of the script created at this point as a first draft.
 You may have to do some further work on it to get it to do exactly what you want.
 We will make some edits to GenerateTopasScripts.py a bit later on in this example.
-(You can delete temp_GenerateTopasScript.py now if you want to, it has done its job. )

 ## Creating RunOptimisation.py